1 October 2020

 Here are some of the common pitfalls of virtual meetings and the means to correct them:

-- No engagement.
-The inability to engage the participants is an instant path to failure.
+- Lack engagement.
+The inability to engage the participants is an instant path to failure in your meetings.
 You should make sure that everyone speaks or asks questions.

 Tips for Virtual Meetings